Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Sep 26, 2018

-So, you have to have an attorney with you anytime you're a potential target of a criminal investigation, in my opinion, in Los Angeles County.
-I very rarely have been in situations where not having an attorney somehow helps a potential target in a criminal investigation – either at the state or federal level.
-The next thing is you need to take your attorney's advice.
+In my opinion, it is advisable to have an attorney with you at all times when you're a potential target of a criminal investigation in Los Angeles County.
+I have very rarely encountered situations where not having an attorney somehow benefits a potential target in a criminal investigation, whether at the state or federal level.
+The next step is to take your attorney's advice seriously.
 If your attorney tells you it's not a good idea to make a statement, then your attorney is right.
-You've hired your attorney; you should trust your attorney.
+You've hired an attorney; you should trust them.
 If your attorney has been provided with all of the relevant facts related to your case and they tell you it's not a good idea to make a statement, then you should heed their advice.
+The consequences of not doing so can be severe and can potentially be used against you in a criminal case.

 About the Author